PRASSamin/prasmoid/README.md

 ## Why Prasmoid?

-While the core structure of KDE Plasma plasmoids is straightforward, the surrounding development workflow—including setup, building, testing, and deployment—often involves repetitive manual steps. **Prasmoid CLI** is designed to abstract away these complexities.
+While the core structure of KDE Plasma plasmoids is straightforward, the surrounding development workflow, including setup, building, testing, and deployment often involves repetitive manual steps. **Prasmoid CLI** is designed to abstract away these boring tasks.
 It's a powerful command-line tool, crafted with Go, that provides a seamless, integrated experience, allowing you to **focus solely on writing your plasmoid's code**.

 **Focus on your code, not the boilerplate.** Prasmoid handles the heavy lifting, from project scaffolding and live previews to smart versioning and packaging, allowing you to concentrate on creating amazing plasmoids.

 One of its most revolutionary features is a **built-in, zero-dependency JavaScript runtime**.
 This allows you to extend the CLI with your own custom commands, automating any workflow imaginable, directly within your project – no Node.js installation required!

-## Key Features

-*   **Project Scaffolding (`init`)**: Kickstart your plasmoid projects in seconds with a fully structured and ready-to-go template.
-*   **Live Preview & Hot Restart (`preview`)**: Test your plasmoid in real-time using `plasmoidviewer` with automatic window restarts on file changes, ensuring a rapid development feedback loop.
-*   **Automated Building (`build`)**: Effortlessly package your project into a distributable `.plasmoid` archive with a single, simple command.
-*   **Code Formatting (`format`)**: Maintain pristine QML code quality and consistency with integrated `qmlformat` support.
-*   **Smart Versioning (`changeset`)**: Implement robust version control and generate changelogs automatically using a powerful `changeset` system, simplifying release management.
-*   **Extensible with Custom Commands (`commands`)**: Unleash limitless automation by writing your own project-specific commands in JavaScript, powered by Prasmoid's embedded runtime.
-*   **Seamless Integration (`link`, `install`)**: Easily link your development plasmoid to KDE's local directories for testing, or install it system-wide for production use.
-*   **User-Friendly Experience**: Enjoy interactive prompts, intelligent dependency checks, and clear command outputs for a smooth and intuitive development journey.

 ## Getting Started